naja628/qwerasdf/work/manual.md

 ### "Advanced" Options
 Some commands affect the behavior when drawing weaves:
 * `weaveback/wb`: toggles `weaveback` (on by default).
 If `weaveback` is enabled, a second set of colorful strings will appear to connect the previous set, as if all the lines came from a single string that wraps around the nails.
-* `weavity/wy inc1 inc2`: set the "weavity" (1 -1 by default).
+* `weavity/wy INC1 INC2`: set the "weavity" (1 -1 by default).
 This allows skipping some nails. (e.g. if the weavity is 2 1, a nail will be skipped every time when finding the "next nail" on the first shape).

 ## Using Colors
-You can drawing weaves in any of 8 different colors associated with one of the `QWERASDF` keyboard keys.
+You can draw weaves in any of 8 different colors associated with one of the `QWERASDF` keyboard keys.
 To select what color to apply when confirming a new weave, use `E: Select Color`, then hit the key corresponding to the color you want to use.

 To customize a color use `W: Color Picker`.
 When you modify a color this way, the weaves that were drawn using this color will also be modified (in real time).